-Man arrested after 10-year-old calls Sheriff's deputies for help
+Man arrested after 10-year-old calls sheriff's deputies for help

 Latest Weather Blog

-Man arrested after 10-year-old calls Sheriff's deputies for help
+Man arrested after 10-year-old calls sheriff's deputies for help

 BATON ROUGE - Detectives with the East Baton Rouge Parish Sheriff's Office tracked down a man accused of "beating" a woman and arrested him five days after the alleged incident.